easy-infographics/easy-infographics.github.io/index.md

 ### What is this page about?

-With this project I hope to provide **easy-to-understand infographics about science-related topics**, making them available to a broader audience.
+With this project we hope to provide **easy-to-understand infographics about science-related topics**, making them available to a broader audience.
-**I believe science outreach is an essential pillar of scientific research**, and I think we need, now more then ever, a bridge to help citizens of the world understand better the recent scientific advancements.
+**We believe science outreach is an essential pillar of scientific research**, and we think we need, now more then ever, a bridge to help citizens of the world understand better the recent scientific advancements.

 ### Topics: